 Moving a Claude-driven research loop from notebook to production is not a modeling problem; it's an ops + safety problem.
 The working shape in April 2026: price-blind research prompt (Sonnet 4.6 with prompt caching) → structured probability → conviction-tier sizer → idempotent execution via Alpaca MCP V2 → append-only decision log + heartbeat + watchdog + circuit breaker.
-Under 600 lines of Python, $0/mo infra (Mac Mini + Cloudflare Pages for the dashboard), $125/mo LLM cost for a medium-universe loop.
+Under 600 lines of Python; infra runs on a small ARM box plus a free static-host dashboard, and a medium-universe loop typically lands in the low three figures of monthly LLM spend (your numbers will vary with universe size, retry rate, and cache hit rate, model it before you trust it).
 Below: the full scaffold walkthrough, file-by-file, with the specific tools on aifinhub.io that validate each layer.

 What "production" means here